arafatpan/nginx-container-host/nginx-image.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

 Since no containers are running, you see a blank line.
-Let's try a more useful variant: `docker ps -a`

 You should also be aware that running the `run` command with the `-it` flags attaches to an interactive tty in the container.
-Then you can run many commands in the container.
+This is often used to run the shell and run many commands in the container.

 That concludes a whirlwind tour of the `docker run` command which would most likely be the command you'll use most often.
 It makes sense to spend some time getting comfortable with it.
 To find out more about `run`, use `docker run --help` to see a list of all flags it supports.
 As you proceed further, we'll see a few more variants of `docker run`.